 Our ‘split field’ will swap over and those who played North Berwick on Tuesday will tackle the hidden gem of Kilspindie today.
 Set tight against the coastline of the beautiful Aberlady Bay, the course may appear short on the card and can offer up plenty of birdie chances, but beware the wind direction and the strategic bunkering.
 Can you plot your way around and post a good score?
 Just in time to jump up the leaderboard and put yourself into contention for the final round.

-Having staged the Scottish Open in 2015, our competitors will be following in the footsteps of the tour pros as Gullane No. 1 provides a fitting venue for the climax of the event.
+Having staged the Scottish Open in 2015 and again in 2018, our competitors will be following in the footsteps of the tour pros as Gullane No. 1 provides a fitting venue for the climax of the event.
 With a well-deserved reputation as one of the best kept courses in the country, No. 1 is a fantastic test of golf and always a treat to play.
 Upon conclusion of play, we head into the Clubhouse to present the prizes and enjoy some fantastic locally produced food and a few drinks.

 Links Golf Cup Round 1 venue